 Whether you find these variants suitable for your needs and tastes is one thing.
 But it’s quite another for our industry as a whole to have a company like Aquila doing remarkable innovations on the strings we use every day.
 A genuine hats-off to that!

 By and large, all Aquila strings sound brighter than most regular nylon strings, with Sugar being the brightest.
-All strings have a reputation for longer life, particularly the basses.
+All strings have a reputation for long life, particularly the basses.
 And none of the variants are expensive.

 Aquila’s site ranks their string sets from the brightest to the warmest as follows: Sugar, Rubino, Alchemia, Zaffiro, Alabastro, Ambra 2000, Cristallo and Perla.
 My own recommendation is to start with Alabastro, the original Nylgut sensation and a good introduction to what the whole Aquila thing is all about.